concur/developer.concur.com/invoice-vendors/vendor-resource/vendors-resource-get.markdown

 ---

 ## Description
-Get a list of vendors that have sent an invoice.
+Get a list of vendors that have sent invoices.

 ## Request